-The ACD and the Depositary have agreed that normally the fees payable to the ACD and the Depositary will be treated as a charge against the income of the Company (except those charges and expenses relating directly to the purchase and sale of investments).

-This policy does not apply to transaction charges; these fees may be treated as a charge against the capital of the Company.
-It should be noted that this policy may result in capital erosion or constrain capital growth.
+Charges and expenses payable out of the Scheme Property of the Company, including the fees payable to the ACD and the Depositary, will be treated as a charge against the income of the Company (except those charges and expenses relating directly to the purchase and sale of investments).
+It should be noted that, where fees are charged to capital, this may result in capital erosion or constrain capital growth.

-17. Valuation and pricing of Scheme Property
+16. Valuation and pricing of Scheme Property

-The Company will be valued on a daily basis on each Business Day at 12 noon (the 'Valuation Point') for the purpose of determining the price at which Shares in the Company may be purchased or redeemed.
+The Company will be valued on each Business Day (and other days at the ACD's discretion) at 12 noon (the 'Valuation Point') for the purpose of determining the price at which Shares in the Company may be purchased or redeemed.

 There will only be a single price for any Share as determined from time to time by reference to a particular Valuation Point.
-The Shares will be priced in pounds Sterling.
+The Shares will be priced in pounds sterling.

 The Company will be valued on a net asset value basis to determine the price of the Shares ('NAV price').
-Except in circumstances where the application of a dilution levy applies, Shares will be redeemed at the NAV price and purchased at a price that includes a preliminary charge at the rate applying to the Company (see 'Charges and other expenses').
-Out of the preliminary charge, the ACD may pay commission to qualifying intermediaries, including each Investment Manager and its associates.
+Except in circumstances where the application of a dilution levy applies Shares will be redeemed at the NAV price and purchased at a price that includes a preliminary charge at the rate applying to the Company (see 'Payments out of Scheme Property').
+Out of the preliminary charge, the ACD may pay commission to qualifying intermediaries, including the Investment Managers and their associates.
 Although it is not current policy, if a dilution levy were to apply in the future the NAV price would be adjusted accordingly to determine the price at which Shares can be purchased and redeemed.

-The Net Asset Value of the property of the Company shall be the value of its assets less the value of its liabilities determined (inter alia) in accordance with the following provisions which are set out in the Instrument of Incorporation.
+The Net Asset Value of the Scheme Property of the Company shall be the value of its assets less the value of its liabilities determined (inter alia) in accordance with the following provisions which are set out in the Instrument of Incorporation.

-All the property of the Company (including receivables) is to be included when valuing the Company, subject to the following provisions:
+All the Scheme Property of the Company (including receivables) is to be included when valuing the Company, subject to the following provisions: